 The visual material, particularly photo TPM 1, illustrates that the entire development process is in the very early stages.
 Very little infrastructure developments have been completed to date.
-The service road that leads to the mine site is still a gravel road as is shown in photo TMP 3.
+The service road leading to the mine site is still a gravel road, as is shown in photo TMP 3, and needs to be paved.
+The estimated construction cost of the road would be R14 m.